Noziop/holbertonschool-shell/basics/README.md

 10-back ---> this script goes back to the previous directory

 11-lists ---> this script lists several directory : working, it_s parent, and /boot

+12-file_type ---> look what type of file, a file is